Patrick Ellis

 Biography

-Performances of his work have taken place at numerous festivals and concert series including, Gaudeamus Muziekweek, Festival Dag in de Branding, November Music, Mittelfest and Mittelyoung Festival, De Link Tilburg, Sundays at The Hugh Lane Gallery, New Music Now NL's Dag van de Componist, Kirkos Ensemble's Biosphere Festival, Union Musicale, Spring Festival The Hague, Kammer Klang, the Frequency Series Chicago, the Malaysian Composers Series, the London New Wind Festival, Ideas of Noise Festival, the Stratford-on-Avon Music Festival, Harmos Plural Festival, The Martin Read Festival, Spread York and Frontiers Festival.
+Patrick's music has been presented at numerous festivals and concert series across Europe, North America, Asia and Australasia, including, Gaudeamus Muziekweek (NL), Festival Dag in de Branding (NL), November Music (NL), Mittelfest and Mittelyoung Festival (IT), De Link Tilburg (NL), Sundays at The Hugh Lane Gallery (IE), AżTak Festival (PL), New Music Now NL's Dag van de Componist (NL), Kirkos Ensemble's Biosphere Festival (IE), Union Musicale (IT), Mainly Slow Organ Music (UK), Kammer Klang (UK), the Frequency Series Chicago (US), the Malaysian Composers Series (MY), the London New Wind Festival (UK), Ideas of Noise Festival (UK), the Stratford-on-Avon Music Festival (UK), Harmos Plural Festival (PT) and The Martin Read Festival (UK).

 In 2022, he was the Artist in Residence for the AMPA Fontys/De Link Residency programme.
 Previously, he has participated in the Psappha Composing For Piano Scheme in 2019-20, as well as the 25th Edition of Orkest de Erepijs’ Young Composers Meeting and Kathryn Williams' innovative Coming Up for Air Project.

-Patrick's music has been broadcasted on Dutch radio stations, NPO Radio 4, Concertzender and Stranded FM (for Gaudeamus Muziekweek), as well as US station WCNY, and has been featured on releases from Birmingham Record Company and Huddersfield Contemporary Records.
+His music has been broadcasted on Dutch radio stations, NPO Radio 4, Concertzender and Stranded FM (for Gaudeamus Muziekweek), as well as US station WCNY, and has been featured on releases from Birmingham Record Company and Huddersfield Contemporary Records.

 As well as composing, Patrick is the artistic director of Open Union, an electric guitar and modular synth duo with composer-performer colleague Peter Bell.
 Described by treasured composer Howard Skempton as being, 'sometimes subtle and unstable; sometimes rich and dense', the duo aims to build up strong collaborative relationships to create new verbal and text based works.
 Their current collaborators are Christine Cornwell, Wilson Leywantono, May Chi and Paolo Griffin.
-The duo have performed at UK events Ealing Extranormal, AMOK, Birmingham Modular Organisation and CODA Festival, and in 2023, undertook a mini-tour of The Netherlands, as part of the Sounding Here concert series at Splendor in Amsterdam and Batavierhuis in Rotterdam.
+The duo have performed at UK events Ealing Extranormal, AMOK, Don't Mind Control, Birmingham Modular Organisation and CODA Festival, and in 2023, undertook a mini-tour of The Netherlands, as part of the Sounding Here concert series at Splendor in Amsterdam and Batavierhuis in Rotterdam.

 He holds a Masters degree in composition from the Koninklijk Conservatorium Den Haag (Royal Conservatoire of The Hague) and a Bachelor's degree from the Royal Birmingham Conservatoire.
 His principal tutors have included Martijn Padding, Guus Janssen, Andrew Hamilton, Seán Clancy, Ed Bennett, Howard Skempton and Michael Wolters.

-Patrick has been nominated for the 2024 Gaudeamus Award with his work, 'Objects and Portrait Projections', that was originally commissioned and premiered by Xtro Percussion.
+Patrick has been nominated for the 2024 Gaudeamus Award with his work, 'Objects and Portrait Projections', that was originally commissioned and premiered by XTRO Percussion.